 Social media use has grown exponentially over recent years, with Facebook being the most used with more than 2.2 billion monthly active users.
 In addition to

 Facebook, countless other social media networks such as Twitter, LinkedIn, Instagram and WhatsApp are all in regular use with millions of users each month.
 Social media is now part of daily life for both employees and employers and it can be difficult for employers to know how to handle issues that may arise through social media use.
-Martin Bloom, partner and head of Employment Law at Hegarty Solicitors gives some advice for employers:-
+Katie Bowen Nicholas, Employment Law Solicitor at Hegarty Solicitors, gives some advice for employers:

 The use of social media whilst at work is a subject many employers wish to address.
 Some employers prevent their employees from using networking sites whilst at work or may wish to monitor staff online activity.
 However, these rules must be covered in your social networking policy.
 If these rules are breached, this action would fall within misconduct and can be addressed accordingly.